 La Guitarra California Festival

-With its unusual combination of viola, charango, and guitar; Alturas Duo creates spirited and passionate programs that move with ease between the Baroque of Bach, South American melodies and rhythms learned through the oral tradition, and newly commissioned repertoire.
-Their performances oscillate from the beautiful and serene to strong and pulsating, taking audiences on a journey to new musical heights and to earn Alturas Duo numerous awards from First Prize at the New England International Chamber Music Competition, a CMA/ASCAP Award for Adventurous Programming, and the 2020 World Folk Vision popular vote award and jury selection for best Latin Music Band.
+With its unusual combination of viola, charango, and guitar; Alturas Duo creates spirited and passionate programs that move with ease between the Baroque, South American melodies and rhythms learned through the oral tradition, and newly commissioned repertoire.
+Alturas Duo has won numerous awards ranging from First Prize at the New England International Chamber Music Competition, the CMA/ASCAP Award for Adventurous Programming, to the 2020 World Folk Vision popular vote award and jury selection for best Latin Music Band.

 34th International Viola Congress, La Guitarra California, and Music Mountain.

-The Alturas Duo was founded in 2001 while Carlos Boltes and Scott Hill were pursuing their graduate studies at the Hartt School of Music.
-In addition to its performing and commissioning new music, Alturas Duo embraces its role as educators and music advocates with students in elementary school to university level and beyond.
-At various points during its history, Alturas Duo has had the pleasure to serve as a “Goodwill Ambassador” for the Chilean-American Foundation and as Artist-in-Residence for Intempo in Stamford (CT), an organization that promotes music education through multiculturalism, with the goal of incorporating native South American instruments into different styles of music.
+The Alturas Duo was founded while Carlos Boltes and Scott Hill were pursuing their graduate studies at the Hartt School of Music.
+In addition to its performing and commissioning new music, Alturas Duo embraces its role as educators and music advocates.
+The duo has given hundreds of lectures, outreach programs and conferences at festivals, universities and colleges with students ranging elementary school to university level and beyond.
+At various points during its history, Alturas Duo has had the pleasure to serve as a “Goodwill Ambassador” for the Chilean-American Foundation and as Artist-in-Residence for Intempo in Stamford (CT).
 The name Alturas, Spanish for “heights,” is derived from the poem “Alturas de Macchu Picchu” by the Chilean poet Pablo Neruda.

 viola & charango